How billionaire Mark Walter, set to own the controlling stake in Lakers, made his fortune

 In the mid-1990s, he co-founded Liberty Hampshire, an investment management firm in Chicago.
 That business became part of Guggenheim Partners, which Walter co-founded in the late 1990s.

-In addition to Guggenheim, Walter co-founded TWG Global with film producer Thomas Tull.
+In addition to Guggenheim, Walter co-founded TWG Global with entrepreneur and investor Thomas Tull.
 The company holds a portfolio of finance and insurance sector companies, including Guggenheim Investments, Guggenheim Securities, Group 1001 Insurance and Delaware Life.
 It also includes aerospace and defense technology company Shield AI.

 Last month, TWG Global announced a partnership with Palantir Technologies and Elon Musk’s AI company, xAI, maker of Grok, aimed at developing artificial intelligence for use in the financial services industry.